Learn how to identify, respond, and report suspected fraudulent jobs below.

 - Does any contact information appear on the company web page?

 - Can you find the specific company’s provided email, phone number, and website on the internet?

 - Is it coming from a business or company domain?

-- Is it misspelled or not exactly the company name?
+- Is the business or company domain misspelled or not exactly the official company name?

-- Is the reply address the same as the from address?
+- Is the “reply” email address the same as the “from” email address?

 - Are there several grammatical, spelling, punctuation, or other errors?